uzh-rpg/rl_vo/README.md

 │   │   │   │   ├── 000000_left.jpg
 │   │   │   │   ├── ...
 │   │   │   ├── pose_left.txt
+├──  ...
+├── calibration
+│   ├── tartan_pinhole.yaml
 ```

 ### EuRoC
 The EuRoC dataset can be downloaded here:
 [EuRoC](https://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets)

+The corresponding yaml file containing the camera intrinsics can be downloaded [here](https://download.ifi.uzh.ch/rpg/ECCV24_VORL/euroc_mono.yaml).
+It should be placed inside a directory called `calibration`.

 The dataset should have the following structure:
 ```